 Day 10 – Departure Day

-Program Tuition for this 10-day – Spanish Immersion itinerary is $2,050 per student for a minimum of 8 participants.
-Group’s maximum participants is 16 students with 2 chaperones.
+Program Tuition for this 10-day – Spanish Immersion itinerary is $2,360 per student for a minimum of 8 participants.
+The Group’s maximum number of participants is 16 students with 2 chaperones.
 With 8 fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.

 We are open to customizing this program to meet the unique needs of your group, so please let our program managers know if you would like to adapt this suggested itinerary to fit your group’s desires.